galantelab/reboot/docs/README.md

 ## Commands and options

-Reboot works with a command/subcommands structure:
+Reboot works with a command and subcommands structure:

 ```reboot.R [subcommand] <options>```